 My nerves were shot by the time I reached my destination.
 After I dropped the trailer and got the empty one, I finally got to have some of my coffee from my thermos.
 I took a few moments to relax before facing this traffic for the rest of the night.
 So thankful to make it home with no mishaps.

 But today is a leisurely day of driving.
 So relaxing and I can enjoy the fall colors.
 My first stop will be for breakfast and my first cup of coffee.
-I can hardly wait to savor the first bite of my sausage egg Mcmuffin!
+I can hardly wait to savor the first bite of my sausage egg McMuffin!
 I love those things.
-I walk in and tell the counter person "I'll have the sausage egg Mcmuffin and coffee to go please."
+I walk in and tell the counter person, "I'll have the sausage egg McMuffin and coffee to go, please."
 I'm asked if this is to go or to eat in.
-Did you not here me???
+Did you not hear me???
 Did I mess up your speech by saying it first???
 I again say, "This is to go."
 My order is handed to me and I rush out to the truck to get back on the interstate before biting into my sausage egg Mcmuffin.
 Couldn't wait!
 I get the first bite on the ramp.
-Then I realize that what I have is not a sausage egg Mcmuffin - it's an egg Mcmuffin!
+Then I realize that what I have is not a sausage egg McMuffin - it's an egg McMuffin!
 I knew I should have checked the order before leaving.
 I'm not happy.
-I frantically look for my ticket and sure enough it does say "sausage egg Mcmuffin".
-I finish eating but it just was not what I wanted.
+I frantically look for my ticket and sure enough, it does say "sausage egg McMuffin."
+I finished eating, but it just was not what I wanted.
 Next is the coffee that lasts me to my destination.

 It is a beautiful fall day with the sun coming into and then out of view many times as I go through all the hills.
 When you go through the valleys and near the rivers, you can see the steam and fog rising and it blankets everything.
 Patches of it were close to the ground with the sun shining above it.
 You can see this for miles and it also looks like smoke from a distance.
 All the fall colors blend in perfect harmony.
 It is an awesome sight to see.
 Breathtaking.

 When I arrive at the receiver, my country station and a rock station are coming in on the same frequency and it does not make good listening.
 Have not had this happen before.
-This lasts as long as it takes me to check in with the guard, park loaded trailer and get my empty and leave and get back on the interstate.
+This lasts as long as it takes me to check in with the guard, park loaded trailer, get my empty, and get back on the interstate.